Morning light at Yarradda Lagoon March 2020. Photo: Gaye Bourke, Charles Sturt University

 - A chapter on managing our water holdings in the Murray-Darling Basin in 2022-23.
 This chapter discusses projected environmental demands, water availability and delivery, as well as plans for carryover, transfers, and trade.

-- 12 valley-scale chapters detailing catchment-specific environmental objectives, recent conditions, supply, demand, priorities and monitoring outcomes/lessons learned.
+- 14 chapters - Scope, for each river valley in the Basin, environmental objectives, recent conditions, supply, demand, priorities and monitoring outcomes/lessons learned.

 As in previous years, this document will inform decisions made by the Commonwealth Environmental Water Holder on how to best use the available water to benefit the environment of the Murray–Darling Basin.